Matt Lauer Accused Of Rape In New Book; Former NBC Star Denies 'False Stories'

 NBC did not respond to NPR's initial queries for comment beyond the brief statement the network released Wednesday.

 Catch and Kill delves deeply into the incidents and background of the investigative reporting that won Farrow a Pulitzer Prize last year.
-Farrow's October 2017 report in the New Yorker on disgraced Hollywood megaproducer Harvey Weinstein — along with a separate investigation by The New York Times' Jodi Kantor and Megan Twohey — has been credited with kick-starting the #MeToo movement that brought the downfall of dozens of prominent men accused of sexual misconduct.
+Farrow's October 2017 report in the New Yorker on disgraced Hollywood megaproducer Harvey Weinstein — along with a separate investigation by The New York Times' Jodi Kantor and Megan Twohey — has been credited with propelling the #MeToo movement that brought the downfall of dozens of prominent men accused of sexual misconduct.

 Farrow left NBC in 2017 over the network's refusal to broadcast his reporting on allegations of Weinstein's serial sexual assaults and abuse.
-In his book, Farrow says that there were seven complaints of sexual misconduct against Lauer, and that he also uncovered seven non-disclosure agreements with former NBC News employees to silence accusations against Lauer.
+In his book, Farrow reports that 7 women told him of incidents of sexual misconduct by Lauer, and that he also uncovered seven non-disclosure agreements with former NBC News employees to silence accusations against Lauer.

 Some of the agreements involved monetary payments, which in Nevils' case was seven figures.